germs-lab/ec2-tutorials/docs/boot.rst

 0. Introduction
 ================

-Why would you use cloud computing?:
+Why would you use cloud computing?
+(More [resources](http://ec2-tutorials.readthedocs.io/en/latest/index.html):

 #.
 Your computer does not have enough resources to run the desired analysis (memory, processors, disk space, network bandwidth).
 #.
 You want to produce results faster than your computer can.